Depressed roofer who misled vulnerable woman must pay £6,000

 These included engaging in a commercial practice which, by omission, was misleading; two counts of engaging in a commercial practice which contained false information, and engaging in a commercial practice which contravened the requirements of professional diligence.

-All offences took place in Hook, near Haverfordwest between August 2, 2020, and November 1 2021r.
+All offences took place in Hook, near Haverfordwest between August 2, 2020, and November 1 2021.

 Keane, 41, was sentenced at Swansea Crown Court on Thursday, January 13.